-Kellingley colliery, the UK's last deep coal mine closed in 2015.
-Deepmined coal production has stopped since 2016.
-Output from opencast mines was still 3 to 4 million tonnes in the last few years.
+Kellingley colliery, the UK’s last deep coal mine closed in 2015.
+Deepmined coal production has effectively stopped since 2016.
+Output from opencast mines was still 2 to 3 million tonnes in the last few years.

 For two centuries the coal industry was a major source of employment in the UK.
 Employment in coal peaked in 1920 at 1.19 million workers: more than 1-in-20 of the total UK workforce.

 Employment remained high throughout the first half of the 20th century.
 But there has been a continued decline from the 1960s onwards.
-By 2017, this had fallen to 620 workers — 2000 times lower than the industry's peak.
+By 2019, this had fallen to 699 workers — around 2000 times lower than the industry’s peak.

 Historically, coal was the energy supply for a range of end uses: in the chart below we see that as recently as the mid-20th century, coal was used in industry, railways, for gas production, and heating in homes.
 But as these technologies — heating, cooking, railways — became increasingly electrified, coal’s role narrowed to electricity production.

 In the 1940s, electricity accounted for only 12 percent of UK coal consumption.
 By 2017 this has increased to over one-third.1 Much of the remaining coal was used in coke ovens – used in the conversion of raw coal products into useable coke.

 Throughout the 19th and first half of the 20th century, coal was the dominant energy source in the UK: in 1900 it supplied more than 95 percent of demand; by 1950 it still supplied around 90 percent.

-By 2017, coal's share of primary energy supply had fallen to 5 percent.
+By 2019, coal’s share of primary energy supply had fallen to around 3 percent.
 The UK government has announced plans to completely phase out coal in the UK by 2025.
 This will then be the death of coal in the UK.